Hi, we’re Lia & Jeremy!

 Louisville Food Tours was born from a love of Louisville, food, and of course, bourbon.

-Husband and wife team Lia and Jeremy Garcia founded Louisville Food Tours and Let’s Go Louisville with a single goal: to share the amazing city of Louisville, Kentucky with the world!
+Husband and wife team Lia and Jeremy Garcia founded Louisville Food Tours and Let’s Go Louisville with a single goal: to showcase the amazing city of Louisville, Kentucky to the world!

-Our mission is to showcase Louisville’s world-class food, natural beauty, delicious distilleries, and unique history – and to tell y’all a story you’ll never forget.
+Our mission is to showcase Louisville’s world-class food, delicious drinks, and unique history – and to tell y’all a story you’ll never forget.

 It’s weird talking about ourselves in the third person, but we’re committing to it.